 In the 17th century, magic lantern projectors presented audiences with moving figures on static backdrops.
-Two centuries later, Zoetrope and phenakistiscope devices created a series of rapidly changing images to suggest movement for perhaps the first time.
+Two centuries later, Zoetrope and phenakistiscope devices created a series of quickly changing images to suggest movement for perhaps the first time.

 By the early 20th century, filmmakers were taking advantage of camera technology to create animations from hand drawings and stop motion techniques.
 Emile Cohl’s 1908 Fantasmagorie is one of the best-known works of the era.
 Six years later, Earl Hurd created cel animation — the dominant animation technique for the next seven decades.